learn-co-curriculum/dsc-using-yelp-api-codealong/README.md

 # Using the Yelp API - Codealong

+The previously deployed Codealong around working with the twitter API can be found [here](https://github.com/learn-co-curriculum/dsc-2-15-08-Twitter-API-tokens-codealong/tree/d297ab4dee806203cb861ce4f39b301c5189990f) (not relevant for new students).

 ## Introduction

 Now that we've discussed HTTP requests and OAuth, it's time to practice applying those skills to a production level API.
 In this codealong, we'll take you through the process of signing up for an OAuth token and then using that to make requests to the Yelp API!